Important Links for People with Disabilities

 The Maryland State Department of Education Division of Rehabilitation Services (DORS) supports the employment and economic independence of people with disabilities.

 Maryland Access Point (MAP) is a “gateway” for older adults and individuals with disabilities.
 It is a statewide resource for information and assistance about long-term services and supports to allow individuals to remain at home and plan for future needs.
 State partners include the Maryland Departments of Aging, Disabilities, and Health and Mental Hygiene, as well as the regional Centers for Independent Living.
 MAP is part of the national Aging and Disability Resource Center initiative that provides a visible and trusted place to access information and assistance.
 The MAP of Baltimore County is found in the Department of Aging.
-Contact MAP of Baltimore County at 410-887-2594 or send an email to email@example.com.
+Call MAP of Baltimore County at 410-887-2594 or send an email to firstname.lastname@example.org.

 The Social Security Administration offers benefits for the disabled.
 Learn about benefits eligibility including disability and retirement, you may even apply for benefits online.